 The pitches at the top of the tourer field are level and carry uninterrupted views of the countryside, with shelter being provided by the mixed woodland along either side.

 There are also two fields dedicated to privately owned caravan holiday homes.
-The site is open from March to the end of October.

 We are new to caravanning and found this site perfect. the staff were very helful when they found out we were newbies, gave us an easy pitch although we`ve started with a twin wheeler (long story) facilities were very good and clean, nice to be able to relax and not have to go off site for a drink, lovely bar and had entertainment on for the kids when we were there, the dogs were welcomed on lead of course and there was also a dog walking area provided with doggie bins. cant fault it, not far into bakewell itself bit of walk back tho all uphill if yopu dont take the car, will definatley go again thankyou for a lovely stay

 (3 out of 3 people found this review helpful)

 This reviewer is a family with children, a tourer/motorhomer

 Nestling in the heart of the Peak District, this site provides picturesque views over the Derbyshire countryside, yet is just a stone’s throw from the charming town of Bakewell.
 It is busy most weekends, but with helpful owners and four friendly wardens, your stay could not be more pleasant.

 The children’s facilities are excellent.
 The adventure playground joins on to